Member Loads

 Tips

-- To apply a load to all floor beams, select them first using "Select by Section", then use the context menu.
+• To apply a load to multiple members at once, hold Shift and click to select them, then use the right-click context menu.